Escape the bustle of modern Milan for the idyllic lakeside town of Como. Find out about taking the train from Milan to Como San Giovanni.

 Trenitalia operates both Regionale and the slightly faster EuroCity trains on the route between Milano Centrale station and Como San Giovanni station.
 The trip can take as little as 36 minutes on the EuroCity, and up to 49 minutes on the Regionale trains.

-There aren’t many trains per day to Como from Milan (often only five trains a day), so it’s best if you plan ahead, especially for a day trip.
+There aren’t many trains, approximately 5 per day, to Como from Milan, so make sure to plan ahead, especially if you’re planning on taking a day trip.
 Tickets on this trip are only $16.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.